Comstock Hill Cemetery • Stewardship Workday

 Comstock Hill Cemetery - Stewardship Workday

 This workday will focus on the trail that winds through the cemetery, general brush maintenance, and the hand-pulling of invasive species.
-Volunteers crews will dig, rake, and cut to improve the trails and clear the passageway of stones and overhanging vegetation.
+Volunteers will dig, rake, and cut to improve the trails and clear overhanging vegetation.

-Volunteers will meet at 1:30 p.m. (rain or shine) at the Signal Hill Road trail entrance: work should wrap up about 3:30 p.m.
-Wilton Land Conservation Trust staff will be onsite to provide instruction and make sure everyone stays safe.
+Volunteers will meet at 1:30 p.m. (rain or shine) at the Signal Hill Road trail entrance: work should wrap up at about 3:00 - 3:30 p.m.
+Wilton Land Conservation Trust staff will be onsite to provide instruction and ensure everyone stays safe.

-Volunteers should wear long pants, a long-sleeved shirt, sturdy boots, and gloves.
-Bring water, snacks, lunch, and work gloves.
-WLCT Staff will provide tools, but participants are always welcome to bring their own loppers, hand saws, hand trowels, etc.
+It's recommended that volunteers should wear long pants, a long-sleeved shirt, sturdy boots, and gloves.
+In addition, bring water, snacks, lunch, and work gloves.
+WLCT Staff will provide tools, but participants are always welcome to bring their tools: loppers, hand saws, rakes, hand trowels, etc.

 Volunteers are invited to park along the roadside of Signal Hill Road.
+While we don't have an address for the cemetery, we recommend parking roadside near 231 SIGNAL HILL RD.
 Please be mindful of our neighbor’s lawns and driveways.
 Parking on Ridgefield Road can be dangerous and is not recommended.

 Volunteering on a WLCT preserve is a rewarding way to give back to your community, learn about conservation, and improve public open spaces.
-For information on additional volunteer opportunities, contact David McCarthy, WLCT Executive Director at email@example.com, or (800) 983-3552.
+For information on additional volunteer opportunities, learn how to get involved by clicking here.